A Graph Minors Approach to Temporal Sequences: Main results

 The \emph{size} of the temporal sequence $\Gcal=(G_1\minorm\ldots\minorp G_n)$ is another measure of complexity and it is defined simply as \begin{dfn}[Analogue] Let $\Gcal=(G_1\minorm\ldots,\minorp G_n)$ and $\Hcal=(H_1\minorm\ldots\minorp H_m)$ be temporal sequences along with sets of lists $\Lcal$ and $\Mcal$ of $\Gcal$ and $\Hcal$, respectively.
 We say that the pair $(\Hcal,\Mcal)$ is an \emph{analogue} of the pair $(\Gcal,\Lcal)$ if $(\Hcal,\Mcal)$ has a simultaneous list-embedding if and only if $(\Gcal,\Lcal)$ has a simultaneous list-embedding.
 In this context, if $\Lcal=\{L\}$, we shall write $(G,L)$ as an abbreviation for $(G,\{L\})$ in an attempt to increase readability. \end{dfn}

-\begin{dfn}[Nice] We say that a graph $G$ is \emph{nice} if it is $2$-connected and both: \begin{enumerate} \item the distance between every pair of tuplets of $G$ is at least two in $G$; and \item let $x$ be a vertex in a tuplet $t$ of $G$.
-Every $2$-component at $t$ attaches to $x$ with a single edge. \end{enumerate} We say that a temporal sequence is \emph{nice} if all of its graphs of odd index are nice. \end{dfn}
+\begin{dfn}[Nice] We say that a graph $G$ is \emph{nice} if it is $2$-connected and both: \begin{enumerate} \item the distance between every pair of tuplets of $G$ is at least two in $G$; and \item each vertex $x$ in a tuplet $t$ of $G$ is incident with exactly one edge from each $2$-component at~$t$. \end{enumerate} We say that a temporal sequence is \emph{nice} if all of its graphs of odd index are nice. \end{dfn}